pliedpiper/ai-midi-composer/README.md

 - Each operation uses the currently selected model
 - Generate with Gemini, add melody with GPT, add bass with Claude — all in one composition

+### Drum Patterns
+1. Navigate to the **Drums** page using the nav bar
+2. Enter a prompt describing your drum pattern (e.g., "four on the floor house beat")
+3. Click **Generate Drums** to create the pattern
+4. Edit hits by clicking cells in the drum lane view
+5. Use **Variations** to generate alternative patterns
+6. Export as MIDI using the download button

 ## Model Selection

 Models are defined in `models.txt` (one per line; blank lines and `#` comments ignored).